kubi2021/plugin.video.mubi/README.md

 ## First run & Populating the Library

 1. 🔑 Get an **OMDb API key** from [here](http://www.omdbapi.com/apikey.aspx).
 It's free and will be needed to populate the library with rich metadata.
+Don't forget to activate your key using the link in the email.
 2. ⚙️ In the **add-on settings**, enter your **OMDb API key**.
 It's important to do this before the first sync of Mubi to Kodi.
 3. 🎬 Launch the **Mubi** add-on.
 4. 📁 The **Mubi Movies** folder is automatically added to the Kodi video sources by the addon.